-Filling Cookies with Ice Cream
+Fill Cookies With Ice Cream

 Flip one cookie over and place a scoop of softened ice cream in the center, place another cookie on top and gently press the cookies together with your fingers until the cookies are filled.
-Repeat with remaining cookies.

 Place on a plate (or do like I am, use the cookie sheet) and place them in the freezer until the ice cream in your basketball cookies has had time to re-harden.

-Basketball Ice Cream Cookies Recipe
+Basket Ball Cookie Ice Cream Sandwich Recipe

-Mint Chocolate Chip Ice Cream Cookies
+- 1 Carton Blue Bunny Mint Chocolate Chip Ice Cream

 - Preheat oven to 350°

-- Place dough balls 2 inches apart on parchment lined or non-stick cookie sheet
+- Using lightly floured hands, roll dough into 2 inch balls.
+Place dough balls 2 inches apart on parchment lined or non-stick cookie sheet

 - Lightly spray the bottom of a glass with cooking spray & flatten the cookies down to 1/2" or less. (optional: add sugar crystals if desired)